GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_AILAS_madagascar.md

 🚧This part of training platform is under ⚠️construction⚠️ and may not be shared or published! 🚧

 # AI Logistic Awareness System (AILAS) Street View image collection Field Experiments

-This documentation aims to consolidate all information regarding the Street View image collection field experiments for AILAS.
+This documentation aims to consolidate all information regarding the Street View image collection field experiments for AILAS and give a consise overview over the AILAS project.
 It focuses on the process of collecting Street View images and is intended for use by participants in the experiments as a practical guideline.

+## The AILAS Project
+AILAS is a planned, weather-adaptive routing service that helps people to plan trips on unpaved roads by showing which road segments are currently passable.
+It combines fresh street-level images with rainfall, soil moisture, terrain and other openly available geodata, and then delivers practical route suggestions through the openrouteservice (ORS) platform.
+The goal is to reduce delays and risks in humanitarian operations and other logistics, especially in regions like Madagascar where many roads are unpaved.

-:::{admonition} Experiment Goal
+:::{admonition} Technical details
-:class: tip
-One of the key components of AILAS is the ongoing collection of street view images in the field.
-This experiment aims to gather experience in collecting such images in Madagascar and to obtain feedback on the usability of the cameras and the web upload process.
-Additionally, a secondary objective is to capture street view images in Madagascar for future use in AILAS once it becomes operational.
+To develop the system dashcams on CRM vehicles capture geotagged street-level images along planned routes.
+All images are uploaded a cloud storage (Panoramax), where faces/plates are blurred and standard preprocessing prepares the data for analysis.
+Each image is time-stamped and linked to its OpenStreetMap road segment and then classified into different passability classes (e.g. bad passability/ medium passabilty).
+The classified images will be used as training data fort he development of an AI model, whose task will be to automatically classify passability of street level images after training.
+These classifications are combined with dynamic weather data and further secondary data (e.g. terrain or soil classes) to develop a model that is able to estimate passability based on current weather data/forecasts.
+Finally, the results are integrated into openrouteservice to account for the passability of unpaved roads when generating routes.
 :::

-### AILAS Vison

-The AI Logistic Awareness System (AILAS) is a proposed system that enables users to view real-time road passability through a browser-based Geographic Information System (GIS).
-This will be accomplished by integrating current rainfall data and weather forecasts with information about the roads gathered from street view images.

-### Goal of Field Experiments

-## Getting Started
-### Overview of the Process
-What the entire process will look like (from camera installation to data upload).

-### Key Terms and Definitions

-A glossary of terms used throughout the project (e.g., "Street-Level Images", "Panoramax Server", etc.).

-## Field Setup and Operations
+## In Field Acquisition of Street Level Imagery

-### GoPro Installation

- Step-by-step guide with images and possibly video tutorials showing how to install and set up the cameras in the vehicles.
-### Operational Guidelines

-Interactive checklist or embedded tutorial on using the cameras during field operations (e.g., when to start/stop recording, ensuring the camera is recording properly).
-### Recording Best Practices
-Tips for ensuring quality footage, adjusted for different weather and lighting conditions.
-### Weather and Road Conditions
-A dynamic section with tips on how to adapt based on real-time weather conditions (could include weather widgets or links to weather sources).
-### Safety Guidelines
-Embedded safety information for drivers, including best practices for operating equipment while ensuring safe driving.
-### Face and license plate blurring

-## Uploading and Data Management
-### Uploading Data

-Step-by-step instructions on how to upload footage to the Panoramax server, including images, videos, and FAQs.
-### Troubleshooting Upload Issues
-Interactive troubleshooting guide with common issues and solutions related to uploading (e.g., dealing with low internet connection).
-### Data Access

-How the data will be accessed and managed by the team, with direct links to server or database portals for review.
+Collecting good street-level images is essential for AILAS, because the AI model for road passability classification needs clear, georeferenced pictures of road conditions under different weather to learn and improve.
+For this, dashcams mounted on CRM vehicles record along planned routes; where helpful, openly licensed images from Mapillary can extend coverage.
+All images are uploaded to a Panoramax server, where privacy-preserving blurring and standard preprocessing prepare them for analysis.
+Reliable capture, sufficient image quality, and robust upload over unstable connections are the main practical challenges we will test in the field.

-## GoPro Model
+## Experiment Goal
-Specifications of the GoPro cameras used in the project (e.g., resolution, frame rate, lens specifications).
+This first test run in Madagascar aims to gain hands-on experience with camera handling, image quality, GPS accuracy, and the stability of the upload pipeline—then collect structured feedback from CRM teams on what works and what needs to change.
+We will also start building a local image base (repeated passes of the same tracks in different weather) that can be used later to train and validate the AILAS model.
+A secondary goal is to document a simple end-to-end workflow—from mounting the camera, driving and recording, to uploading to Panoramax and confirming that images appear correctly—so future teams can follow the same steps.
+The insights from this test will shape equipment choices, data volume expectations, and standard operating procedures for larger deployments and provide a first data set to develop the planned AI model.

 ## Panoramax